 This easy homemade barbecue sauce will soon become your favorite option to use with all of your favorite BBQ recipes.
 This recipe is perfect for grilled barbecue chicken.
-You can also use it for my Air Fryer BBQ Chicken that just happens to be wrapped in bacon!
 Let me show you how easy this simple recipe is to make.

 The flavorful blend of brown sugar with ketchup and white vinegar matches the taste of your favorite original barbecue sauce.
 You’ll enjoy brushing some of this homemade barbecue sauce on your meat for added flavor while you’re grilling.

 Before we get to the recipe, I need to point out that there are a few recipes here on the site that use a bottled barbecue sauce.
 However, every now and then I like to make this easy, delicious recipe.

 This barbecue sauce freezes great too!
 Store it in an airtight container for up to six months.
 Use on Grilled Barbecue Chicken, Instant Pot Pulled Chicken, Baked Beans or as a condiment and dipping sauce.